Adam Wade (singer)

 Patrick Henry "Adam" Wade (March 17, 1935 – July 7, 2022) was an American singer, musician, and actor.
-Wade was perhaps most known for his stint as the host of the CBS game show Musical Chairs (1975), making him the first Black game show host in the United States.

 Biography

 Early life and education

 Born in Pittsburgh, Pennsylvania, United States, to Pauline Simpson and Henry Oliver Wade, Jr., Wade was raised by his grandparents.
 Wade grew up in the East Liberty neighborhood and attended Westinghouse High School; graduating in 1952.
 After high school, Wade attended Virginia State University but dropped out in his sophomore year.

 Career

 After working for a time as a lab assistant with Dr. Jonas Salk on the polio research team, Wade began to pursue a recording career, signing with Coed Records in late 1959.
 He had his first hit in early 1960 (No. 58) with the song "Ruby", a cover of the hit movie song of 1953.